Longview Park Conservatory and Gardens

 The park includes a conservatory, greenhouse, flower gardens, playground equipment, picnic shelters, volleyball pit, swimming pool, tennis courts, and walking paths.
 The park's disc golf course is considered one of the best in the Quad Cities.

+The Longview Conservatory was constructed in 1937 by workers from the Works Progress Administration.
+In 2009 it was designated as one of Rock Island's 100 Most Significant Unprotected Structures.